 Environment Defensive Capabilities

-The increasing use of RF rotary joints in rugged or harsh environments is pushing the need for products with improved resistance to shock, vibration, moisture, and temperature variations.
+The increasing use of RF rotary joint in rugged or harsh environments is pushing the need for products with improved resistance to shock, vibration, moisture, and temperature variations.
 So, we can expect to see more joints with enhanced durability and resistance properties.

 Better Integration